What is the Best Circular Saw Made in the USA? (2023)

 Cordless or Corded Saw?

-This decision really depends on your preference and the type of your projects.
-We recommend a cordless saw if you need more mobility at work.
+If you ask me, this decision really depends on your preference and the type of your projects.
+I recommend a cordless saw if you need more mobility at work.
 However, it may not be suitable for heavy-duty projects as the battery may not be able to sustain long hours.

 Speed